Simon Coveney, TD

 Simon Coveney TD is the Minister for Enterprise, Trade & Employment.
 He is also the Deputy Leader of Fine Gael.
-He previously served as Minister of Foreign Affairs and Minister for Defence from June 27th, 2020, Tánaiste from November 30th, 2017 to June 27th, 2020, and Minister for Housing, Planning and Local Government as well as Minister for Agriculture, Food and the Marine from March 2011.
+He previously served as Minister of Foreign Affairs and Minister for Defence from June 27th, 2020, Tánaiste from November 30th, 2017 to June 27th, 2020, and Minister for Housing, Planning and Local Government as well as Minister for Agriculture, Food and the Marine.
 For the 6 month period to the end of June 2013 Simon chaired the EU Council of Agriculture & Fisheries Ministers where he was at the forefront regarding EU efforts in respect of Common Agriculture (CAP) as well as Common Fisheries (CFP) Policy reforms.
 Under his chairmanship both dossiers were progressed significantly, with a reform package for CFP agreed in May 2013 and a reform package for CAP agreed at the end of the Irish Presidency in July.
 The Defence portfolio was added to his brief on July 11, 2014.
 He represents the Cork South Central constituency.

 Simon was first elected to the Dáil in 1998 as one of Fine Gael’s youngest TDs and held Shadow Ministries in the areas of Drugs and Youth Affairs, Communications, Marine and Natural Resources, and Transport.
 Simon chaired the Fine Gael Policy Development Committee prior to the 2011 General Election.